I recently discovered a fantastic opportunity which for me has revolutionized long-haul travel. The airport Lounge!

-The concept of the airport lounge is not a new one, they have been the privilege of frequent flyers since the late 1930’s when American Airlines started the trend at New York’s LaGuardia airport.
+The concept is not a new one, they have been the privilege of frequent flyers since the late 1930’s when American Airlines started the trend at New York’s LaGuardia airport.
 Originally a promotional tool to boost the airline’s bookings, the airport lounge has since become an expected perk by business class travellers.

-First or business class lounges are still viewed as the pinnacle of luxury but, pay-per-use airport lounges are now an affordable alternative for economy travellers.
-Although not as well appointed, they still offer a welcome sanctuary from the noisy bustle of over climatised departure lounges.
+However, economy class passengers can now have access to this little slice of luxury.
+Pay-per-use airport lounges are now affordable to all travellers.
+Although not as well appointed.
+These lounges offer a welcome sanctuary from the noisy bustle of over climatised departure lounges.
 A safe haven to relax in comfy chairs with access to cleaner bathrooms, the internet, and multiple charging points.

-For long-haul travelers with an enforced stopover, airport lounges offer a chance to regain a sense of routine after severe disruption to their body clocks.
+For long-haul travellers with an enforced stopover, like I had.
+Airport lounges offer a chance to regain a sense of routine after some severe body clock disruption.
 The regularity of mealtimes, a marker of normality in a day, is often thrown off balance when crossing multiple time zones.
-This displacement can easily be addressed by attacking the abundant food buffets on offer in most pay-per-use lounges.
-Breakfast, lunch and evening meal options are generally available and provide an added boost to the meagre in-flight meals.
-A hot shower, massage or even a quick nap in a ‘sleep pod’ can help any traveller regain a sense of well being in preparation for the second or third leg of a long journey.
+But this displacement can easily be addressed by attacking the abundant food buffets on offer in most pay-per-use lounges.
+Breakfast, lunch and evening meal options are always available and provide an added boost to the meagre in-flight meals.
+A hot shower, massage or even a quick nap in a ‘sleep pod’ can help also help to regain a sense of well being in preparation for the second or third leg of a long journey.

 Priority Pass, Holiday Extras, and gosimply are just a few of the online services offering independent pre-bookable access starting from as little as £13.50.
 They offer a range of packages to suit your budget ranging from the length of stay, spa facilities, food and beverage options